P1sec/pycrate/README.md

 -------------

 The modules provided here implement Ethernet and IP-oriented protocols and formats.
+* *MPLS* with structures for MPLS label and header
 * *Ethernet* with structures for Ethernet and VLAN headers
 * *ARP* simply providing the structure for ARP
 * *IP* with structures for IPv4, IPv6, ICMP, UDP and TCP